 In many cases, we have gifts from our companies.
 Though we got it a few days after Christmas or Christmas Eve, we still enjoy the celebration in our floating home.

 Even the oldest, most serious crew on board gets to smile after receiving a present from the company.

-So its not all bad and not all good either.
+So it’s not all bad and not all good either.
 I always look at the good in every situation I’m in.
-Being a seafarer gives me benefit of both worlds, or many worlds in my case.
-One is celebrating Christmas at home, and another on board.
+Being a seafarer gives me the benefit of both worlds or many worlds in my case.
+One is celebrating Christmas at home, and another is on board.

 Experiencing this season from different parts of the world- well mostly in Europe, is the price I pay for not being with my family.

 Various places have slight differences in carrying out the spirit of Christmas.
-There was a time a received lots of gifts from a Seaman Center in Dublin, Ireland!
+There was a time when I received lots of gifts from a Seaman Center in Dublin, Ireland!